priymavani/GIT_TASK/git_task_list_02.md

    git add .gitignore
    git commit -m "Added .gitignore"
    ```
+   ↦ create file .gitingnore with some content

+   ↦ add the file to staging area

+   ↦ commit th change

 2. Verify that ignored files are not staged:
    ```bash
    git status
    ```
+   ↦ by git status we see the file is not in staging area therfore the file is ingnor

 ---